dhaasler/madcubapy/docs/source/coordinates/transforms.rst

 ==============================================

-The :func:`~madcubapy.coordinates.transform_coords_axes` function lets the user transform one or several points FITS or image coordinates from one `~astropy.visualization.wcsaxes.WCSAxes` to another.
+The :func:`~madcubapy.coordinates.transform_coords_axes` function lets the user transform one or several points coordinates from one `~astropy.visualization.wcsaxes.WCSAxes` to another.

-If we plot the map objects from the prior example we can also use the Axes to transform the coordinates of points
+If we plot the map objects from the prior example we can also use the Axes to transform the coordinates of points.

 .. code-block:: python